1. Facts about Hong Kong

 Crime: Compare the crime rate in Hong Kong to the crime rate of your own country: Crime Rate

-Anyway, it is like for all other destinations always a good idea to take appropriate safety measures and follow travel safety tips to be both a safe traveller and have a secure trip.
+Anyway, it is like for all other destinations always a good idea to take appropriate safety measures and follow travel safety tips to have a safe trip as your travel guide to Hong Kong.

 The general corruption level is also low.